lukaszliniewicz/ChaReCo/README.md

 - Load the entire repository or relevant sub-directory into ChaReCo.
 - Use the **search feature** with the function name or variable.
 Employ regex for more complex queries (e.g., `config\.get\(['"]API_KEY['"]\)`).
 - The tool will highlight all matching files, allowing you to quickly gather the context of these occurrences for the LLM or your own understanding.

+### 12. Streamlining Multi-Model Development Workflows
+Example: You are using a CLI-based coding assistant like Aider with a faster, cheaper model for initial development.
+However, you occasionally need guidance from a more powerful model (like Claude Opus or GPT-4) via its chat interface.
+- Analyze your local project folder in ChaReCo and select the key files you are working on.
+- Use your CLI tool to make changes to the code.
+- Instead of manually finding and re-selecting the modified files in ChaReCo, simply click the **Refresh** button.
+ChaReCo will reload the folder content while keeping your file selections intact.
+- Click "Copy Files" to get the latest version of your selected files.
+- Paste this updated context into the chat interface of the powerful model and ask for high-level feedback, refactoring ideas, or architectural guidance that you can then implement with your CLI assistant.
+This workflow saves time and avoids the tedious process of re-selecting files.

 ## License